You’ve gotten to the point where your entry-level road bike just isn’t cutting it anymore.

 Is carbon an option?

 What kinds of components are available?

 1. Frame Materials

-You’re talking about weight and stiffness when it comes to frame material.
+You’re talking about weight and stiffness when it comes to the frame material.

-It’s important to understand that not all aluminum frames are the same.
-Aluminum frames use significantly more metal than steel frames, which is evident in the size of their tubes.
-T
+It’s important to understand that not all-aluminum frames are the same.
+Aluminum frames use significantly more metal than steel frames, which is evident in their tubes’ size.

 However, because aluminum is not nearly as dense as steel, aluminum frames are still about 30% lighter than steel.

 Carbon fiber is the top of the line material for frames.
 It’s historically been far lighter than any of the metal frame options, making it the choice for performance riding.

 Be aware that not all carbon fiber is created equal.
 Carbon fibers are woven to create varying degrees of stiffness for different parts of the frame.
 This requires expertise.